Armadillo on lemon ice is a catchy title, but not exactly accurate.

 * * * * * * * *

-Update June 1 2015
+Update June 1, 2015

 Yikes!!
-The dog suddenly lunges under the bean plants, through the tomato cages, what the ???
+The dog suddenly lunges under the bean plants, through the tomato cages, under the cucumber vines.

-That was a few of days ago; the dog continues to look under the bean leaves, under the tomato leaves, under the cucumber leaves…she knows there is a rabbit in that garden somewhere!
+A little gray rabbit that had been hiding under the leaves of the bean plant was spotted by the dog and all heck broke loose.
+We have no idea how the rabbit entered the securely fenced garden but it quickly leaped over the fence and escaped.
+That was a few days ago but the dog continues to look under the bean leaves, under the tomato leaves, under the cucumber leaves…she knows there is a rabbit in that garden somewhere!